ahmdIbrhm/BicycleSharingSystem/README.md

 #### As a team
 * Design of the ontology
-* Queries to get specific data
+* Queries to get specific dat a
+* Storing data in background
 #### Ahmad
 * Implemented the contexts of adding data to the triple store (Add city)
 * Data conversion from any format to RDF
 * Created ontology file and description (Protege)
-* Storing data in background

 #### Ali
 * Implemented the contexts of querying data from the triple store.
 * Data visualization (Map, Statistics)